mongodb/docs-realm/source/includes/flex-sync-unsupported-progress-notifications.rst

 .. note::

    Flexible Sync progress notifications are not yet fully supported.
-Downloads only report notifications after changes are integrated.
-Partition-Based Sync provides ongoing notifications as changes progress.
-Upload progress should report regularly for both Sync Modes.
+   When using Flexible Sync, downloads only report notifications after changes are integrated.
+   Partition-Based Sync provides ongoing notifications as changes progress downloading.
+   Upload progress reports regularly for both Sync Modes.